BIGJRA/BIGJRA.github.io/reborn.md

 Essentially the greater part of Tourmaline Desert is really huge.
 That alone makes it hard to point to specific items.
 However there are actually 4 versions of this large map depending on where the desert's oasis currently is, which is randomly determined to start.
 Each of these four maps has its own set of hidden items as well.

 What I recommend is exploring the map you have landed on first without touching any of the oases - touching the light shard nearby the oasis will switch the map you're on.
 Doing this exactly 3 times will switch a DIFFERENT desert map between two versions, but we don't want to do this just yet.
 I will number the four maps 1, 2, 3, 4.
-Note that when you switch the map you're on you'll go up one map number, wrapping map 4 back to map 1.
+Note that when you switch the map you're on you'll go to a random, different number, so to be sure you'll have to search for the oasis every time.

 To find the map you're on to start, you'll want to find your oasis.
 I provide images of each oasis below.